+Prerequisite: Music 653 with a satisfactory grade or equivalent.
 (Student must provide own guitar.)

-Advanced compositions incorporating the full range of classical guitar techniques are analyzed, prepared, and performed at this level.
+The student analyzes, prepares and performs advanced compositions for classical guitar, incorporating the full range of classical guitar techniques.
 Musicianship and aesthetics of music are considered in depth.
 Ensembles of various sizes prepare and perform music from all eras.
-(If the prerequisite is not met, enrollment is subject to audition.
-See Auditions box.)